Katsuvest/Machine-Learning-Scientist/README.md

 # Qualifications as a Machine Learning Scientist

-In my pursuit of becoming a `Machine Learning Scientist`( [Machine Learning Scientist with Python](https://github.com/Katsuvest/Machine-Learning-Scientist/tree/master/Machine_Learning_Scientist_with_Python(new).pdf) and [Machine Learning Scientist with R](https://github.com/Katsuvest/Machine-Learning-Scientist/tree/master/Machine_Learning_Scientist_with_R.pdf)), I developed a broad skill set in machine learning frameworks, including `TensorFlow` and `PyTorch`, enabling me to implement cutting-edge models for various tasks.
+In my pursuit of becoming a [Machine Learning Scientist with Python](https://github.com/Katsuvest/Machine-Learning-Scientist/tree/master/Machine_Learning_Scientist_with_Python(new).pdf) and [Machine Learning Scientist with R](https://github.com/Katsuvest/Machine-Learning-Scientist/tree/master/Machine_Learning_Scientist_with_R.pdf), I developed a broad skill set in machine learning frameworks, including `TensorFlow` and `PyTorch`, enabling me to implement cutting-edge models for various tasks.
 My expertise extends to `regression models`, where I excel in building accurate predictive models for diverse datasets.
 Additionally, I am adept at creating `linear classifiers`, employing techniques such as `support vector machines` for effective `classification` tasks.

 In `Bayesian data analysis`, I have a strong foundation, utilizing frameworks like `PyStan`.
 My proficiency in `tree-based models`, including `XGBoost`, allows me to leverage `ensemble` methods for enhanced predictive performance.
 I am well-versed in `deep learning` techniques, demonstrating competence in `image processing` and `natural language processing` tasks.